6 Best Podcasts to Listen to

 6. Rationally Speaking

-This podcast comes from renowned scientist and philosopher Massimo Pigliucci and is hosted by science writer Julia Galef.
+Rationally Speaking comes from renowned scientist and philosopher Massimo Pigliucci and is hosted by science writer Julia Galef.
 They discuss topics related to rational thinking, including science and philosophy, and tackle many skeptic's issues such as homeopathy, conspiracy theories, and religion.

 Episodes have included ones on the relationship between voting behaviours and self interest, the psychology of why we are drawn to search for explanations about the world, and the surprisingly recent history of the role of ideology in politics.
 The podcast proclaims to explore 'the borderlands between reason and nonsense, likely and unlikely, and science and pseudoscience.
 Any topic is fair game as long as reason can be brought to bear upon it, with both a skeptical eye and a good dose of humor!'